troglobit/mcjoin/README.md

 > messages only from the groups that have been explicitly joined (for
 > example via the IP_ADD_MEMBERSHIP option) on this particular socket.

+the same applies to `ipv6(7)`, although the `IPV6_MULTICAST_ALL` socket option has only existed since Linux 4.20.

 hence, by default all multicast applications in UNIX will receive all multicast frames from all groups joined by all other applications on the same system ...

 ... which IMO is a weird default since multicast by default is opt-in, not opt-out, which is what POSIX makes it.
-OK, may it's not mandated by POSIX, and (unregulated) multicast is akin to broadcast, but still!
+OK, maybe it's not mandated by POSIX, and (unregulated) multicast is akin to broadcast, but still!
 I bet most developer's don't know about this.

 testing on the same machine